ethanweber/xview2/README.md

 # Looking at results

 We compute the metrics used by xview2 and display them in Tensorboard during training.
 Original code for the metrics is located at `detectron2_repo/detectron2/evaluation/xview_evaluation.py`.
+Notice that intermediate results during training are stored in `cfg.OUTPUT_DIR/PRED_DIR`, `cfg.OUTPUT_DIR/PRED_DIR`, and `cfg.OUTPUT_DIR/PRED_DIR`, where `cfg.OUTPUT_DIR` is specified as in the .yml config above.

 # Create submission